basarat/youtube-why-I-dont-use-deserializers/README.md

 TypeScript,JavaScript,ReactJS,NodeJS,AngularJS,MobX

 ## Intro / Outro
-> Bonjor, in this video I present an example of a simple processing of a JSON response and why you might not need a deserialization library.
+> Bonjor, my name is Basarat in this video I present an example of why you might not need a deserialization library when using JavaScript.

 > As always, thanks for watching, and I would love to hear your thoughts and idea on serialization and deserialization of JSON in the comments below.
 Au revoir.